How Meeting Professionals Engage their Audience – Workshop ideas.

 Capturing key themes through opportunities, challenges and ideas

-As part of the conference, GroupMap was used as the audience response tool to capture what people thought were future opportunities, challenges and ideas.
+As part of the conference, GroupMap captured what people thought were future opportunities, challenges and ideas.
 Based on what was being discussed and shared that day, the wider group could then prioritise the top issues for further discussion.

-Delegates were given the opportunity to brainstorm and add ideas throughout the day on the mobile, tablet or laptop.
+Next, delegates were given the opportunity to brainstorm and add ideas throughout the day on their mobile, tablet or laptop.
 The final session was an interactive breakout session for small group discussion.
 This was a great way to make the workshop more interactive and to make sure that topics were driven by consensus.

 Using Dot Voting to generate group consensus

-To do this, delegates were asked to digitally dot vote on the top 5 themes that they would be most interested in discussing.
-This meant that they were driving the outcomes and highlighting the topics that they wanted to find out more about.
+To do this, delegates were asked to digitally dot vote on the top 5 themes that they are most interested in.

 Event organizers could see the audience votes in real time and displayed this on the screen, with one of them commenting “this is like the stock exchange” as topics that were popular floated to the top and were displayed larger.